Battle of the Catalaunian Plains: Aftermath and reputation of the battle

 In Gaul, the effects were somewhat more significant.
 Hughes argues that their assistance at the Catalaunian Plains led the Goths to destroy the Alans and besiege Orléans, believing that they had not been adequately rewarded for their service.
 In turn, this led to further concessions to the Goths from Aetius after Thorismund's assassination by his brother, who was amicable to the Romans.
 He thinks this may have been the point at which the Goths gained the same status of an independent kingdom that Gaiseric had.
 On the other hand, Kim argues that the battle led to the decline of Roman influence in northern Gaul, and strengthened the position of the Salian Franks and the Burgundians.
 He argues that it ultimately led to the victory of Childeric and the Franks over the Goths, the Roman comes Paul who had replaced Aegidius, and Odoacer, who returned to the Danube.
 This set the Franks up for dominance in Gaul and put Odoacer back in power as king of the Sciri.
 This would ultimately lead to his service during the final years of the Western Roman Empire and his establishment of a Kingdom of Italy.

 Tackholm makes a distinct note of the increasing prominence of the battle in Gothic history.
 He shows that contemporary sources state the battle was inconclusive and give credit to Aetius, while later sources cast the battle as a Gothic victory and a major point of Gothic pride.
-This is also noted by Barnish, who claims that Cassiodorus' and Jordanes' works intended to portray Clovis, who had been at war with the Ostrogoths, as a new Attila and Theodoric the Great as a new Aetius.
+This is also noted by Barnish, who claims that Cassiodorus's and Jordanes's works intended to portray Clovis, who had been at war with the Ostrogoths, as a new Attila and Theodoric the Great as a new Aetius.
 However, in the Roman sources, like those of Procopius and Victor Tunnensis, Aetius remains the central figure of pride and importance.